Skip to main content

 These eligibility rules are strictly enforced and cannot be appealed.

-• What resource saving project do you have in mind?
-A wide range of measures are eligible for the SME Loan.
+• A wide range of energy-saving measures and renewables systems are eligible for funding.

-If the measure you are considering is not listed below, please get in touch with Business Energy Scotland as other bespoke measures, technologies and improvements can be considered on a case-by-case basis by the Scottish Government.
+If the measure you are considering is not listed below, please get in touch with Business Energy Scotland as other bespoke measures can be considered on a case-by-case basis by the Scottish Government.
 The Scottish Government approval needs to be sought prior to submitting the application and your Business Energy Scotland advisor can support you with this request.

 Energy efficiency measures eligible for interest-free loan and 75% cash back